input-output-hk/marlowe-cardano/marlowe-cli/ReadMe.md

     cabal install exe:marlowe-cli

-## Workflows for Building Marlowe Scripts, Datums, and Redeemers
+## Low-Level Workflows for Building Marlowe Scripts, Datums, and Redeemers

 The `marlowe-cli` tools supports both granular and monolithic workflows for creating the files and hashes needed to submit Marlowe contracts with `cardano-cli`.